paula-delrio-arteaga/FABACADEMY-1/README.md

  - Create an artifact to visualize data on a piece of fabric in order to obtain an alive wearable piece.

- - The material is "alive" in a sense, the data that's feeded everyday leaves a residue that start to emerge like patterns.
+ - The material is "alive" in a sense, the data that's feeded everyday leaves a residue that start to emerge like patterns on the dyes fabric

+ - Analysing the residue